pidg/leyline/README.md

 # Leyline

 Leyline is a system for storing and viewing your personal location history.
-It uses the Android app '[Backitude](https://play.google.com/store/apps/details?id=gaugler.backitude)'
+It uses the Android app '[Backitude](https://play.google.com/store/apps/details?id=gaugler.backitude)' for getting your location, so you'll need an Android phone.

 ![Screenshot](http://i.imgur.com/wAPjnqc.png)

 ## About

 I started coding this as a response to discovering my location was being tracked by Google Location History.
+It creates a MySQL database of your locations, and also has a viewer which shows your movements, 'hotspots', and favourite locations.

-It's a very long way from being finished.
+Leyline is a very long way from being finished.
 You can find me at [@tarasyoung](http://twitter.com/tarasyoung).

 ## Setup